bakerjd99/smugpyter/NOTES.md

 Remarks about outstanding tasks and other `SmugPyter` issues.
 Base 36 GUIDS cross reference *the history* of `TODO.md`.

+## November 30, 2018

+* While implementing my nonrecursive gallery scan I noticed that some local paths were not coming out as expected.
+The problem had nothing to do with my code.
+The SmugMug API picks up custom folder names when building `ParentFolders` one of my folders had an embedded delimiter character that confused my parent folder parsing.
+I will have to check these settings for all my folders.

 ### November 28, 2018

 * I have been using `SmugPyter` for a few months now - long